Knee pain is the worst.

 Knee sleeves are one form of compression gear that targets the knee in particular.
 They slide on over the foot and up the leg so that they cover the knee and a few inches above it and below it.

-While knee sleeves may look like knee braces, they serve a different purpose.
+While knee sleeves provide comfort and may look like knee braces, they serve a different purpose.
 Knee sleeves are designed to apply pressure to the knee and the area immediately around it.
 This improves circulation and decreases pain associated with swelling, varicose veins, and staying in one position for too long.

 Who are Knee Sleeves For

-Knee sleeves are for anyone who experiences knee pain.
+Knee sleeves provide relief for anyone who experiences knee pain.
 They can help those with circulatory disorders such as varicose veins, arthritis, and swelling, but many otherwise healthy people can benefit from knee sleeves too.
-Many people, including athletes, pregnant women, and those whose jobs require them to stand or sit for long periods of time may also experience relief by wearing knee sleeves.
+Many people, including athletes, pregnant women, and those whose jobs require them to stand or sit for long periods of time may also experience relief by wearing the best knee sleeves.

 And if you suffer from arthritis or lingering pain from a previous injury?
 Knee sleeves can help with that too.

 Like other compression garments, having the best knee sleeves work by applying targeted pressure.
 This pressure counteracts the harmful effects of gravity on leg circulation.
 Improved circulation leads to less pain and swelling.
 It can also improve post-workout recovery because the blood can bring more oxygen to the legs more quickly.